fzayguler/Prising-Algorithm-for-dsa-dma/README.md

 less used words ('charter') idf is 4.979681653901961

-so the unique words have a better score but I had to amplify it.
+so the unique words have a better score but I had to amplify.

+Finally  prising of each article is calculated bu this formula

 Price of article   = sum (GoogleAddPrice (ngram) x if/idf(monogram)) + TextReadibility x cte

+For now I am using GoogleAddPrice monogram.
+Monograms sometimes doesnt mean anything for the Google Ads.
+The problem is Google Ads have trouble finding one word keywords because it is not common.
+I will try implementing the code for ngrams in the furure.